 Formerly, it was used mainly as protection against the evil eye, that is, against the possible curses that were launched against a person.
 In this way, an attempt was made to combat these eye ailments that made it impossible for the victim to find work, love, or health.

-In general, it is also often used to protect yourself from bad vibes, from people who want to harm us, and from all those external elements that try to break the family unit or disturb personal tranquility.
+In general, it is also often used to protect yourself from bad vibes, people who want to harm us, and all those external elements that try to break the family unit or disturb personal tranquility.

-The way in which the Turkish eye achieves its mission is “distracting” the person’s gaze, that is, catching the gaze of the one who wants to harm us, preventing the evil eye from entering our eyes.
+How the Turkish eye achieves its mission is “distracting” the person’s gaze, that is, catching the gaze of the one who wants to harm us, preventing the evil eye from entering our eyes.
 If the evil eye deteriorates, it is often said that it is because it is fulfilling or has already fulfilled its objective and it will be necessary to replace it with another.

 Why is it called the evil eye?